-Be it your first or twenty-seventh time traveling to Tokyo, food will always remain at the top of your agenda.
-We are all mad for some good jap, so visiting the capital of Japan is basically a pilgrimage.
+Be it your first or twenty-seventh time travelling to Tokyo, food will always remain at the top of your agenda.
+We are all mad for some good Japanese cuisine, so visiting the capital of Japan is basically a pilgrimage.
 I mean, there must be a reason why Eat comes before Pray and Love, right?

 There are lots of great food places in Japan, but with tons of ramen specialists and sashimi-slicing experts and only so much space in your tummy, we think its best to save that space for some of Tokyo’s famous food places.

 Is your body ready?
 Here is our ultimate list of eats worthy of your tummy.
 Get your tastebuds ready for a whole palette of flavours as you whizz through this bucket list of gustatory euphoria- all at really decent prices too!

 Read Also: Quirky Tokyo Guide for other fun things to experience in the city.